AndersDeath/diary2/000-current.md

 The office day was today.
 I talked to guy there a lot and in general the day was very communicative.
 It's really cool because It was my goal to meet some people from other cultures and have fun.
 In happened.
 Additionally I did everything that I should do.
 It also nice.
 Ksusha got an offer from one studio that she likes.
 It's amazing.
 Besides that the studio paid her 5k roubls for a test task.
 It's also amaizing.
 In general she is about to start working and I am happy about it.
 I love her and I believe in her power as well.
 In general the day was nice. oh I recalled one thing.
 I had a cognetive test that I don't know how to pass.
 Moreover this test was in English which is a bullshit.
 In russian I pass this exersies better.

 # 06 März - Mittwoch - Berlin - 533 Tag der Einwanderung - Cold Sunny

+I am so happy that I started reading Solaris by Stanislav Lem.